-Located in Queensland in Australia, the Gladstone LNG liquefaction terminal is operated by GLNG Operations.
-The terminal started operations in 2015 and is owned by Santos, TotalEnergies, Petroliam Nasional, and Korea Gas.
+Located in Queensland, Australia, the Gladstone LNG liquefaction terminal is operated by GLNG Operations.
+According to GlobalData, who tracks more than 1,100 active and developing LNG terminals worldwide, the terminal started operations in 2015 and is owned by Santos, TotalEnergies, Petroliam Nasional, and Korea Gas.
+Buy the profile here.

 The Gladstone LNG liquefaction terminal sources gas from the following fields - Arcadia, Fairview, Meridian, Roma, and Scotia

-With two trains, the Gladstone terminal has an LNG production capacity of 8.6Mtpa (million tons per annum), which is expected to remain the same as 8.6Mtpa by 2030.
+With two trains, the Gladstone terminal has an LNG production capacity of 8.8Mtpa (million tons per annum), which is expected to remain the same as 8.8Mtpa by 2030.

-Approximately 81.4% of the installed capacity is committed through long-term contracts, which amounts to roughly 7Mtpa.
+Approximately 79.55% of the installed capacity is committed through long-term contracts, which amounts equates to 7Mtpa.

 For more details on the Gladstone LNG liquefaction terminal, buy the profile here.